Key Takeaways:

 However, they may reject reports that are deemed to be false, fraudulent, incomplete, or submitted in bad faith.
 Etsy has the authority to respond to any violations of this policy.

-It’s clear that Etsy takes intellectual property infringement seriously and is committed to maintaining a fair and safe marketplace.
+It’s clear that Etsy takes intellectual property infringement seriously and is committed to maintaining a fair and safe online marketplace.

 By following their reporting procedures, individuals can help Etsy uphold its policies and protect intellectual property rights.